CVE-2026-32251: CWE-611: Improper Restriction of XML External Entity Reference in tolgee tolgee-platform

 Technical Summary

-CVE-2026-32251 is an XML External Entity (XXE) vulnerability classified under CWE-611 affecting tolgee-platform, an open-source localization platform.
+CVE-2026-32251 is an XML External Entity (XXE) vulnerability classified under CWE-611 affecting the tolgee-platform, an open-source localization platform.
 The vulnerability exists because the XML parsers used to import Android XML resource files (.xml) and .resx files do not disable external entity processing prior to version 3.166.3.
 This improper restriction allows an authenticated user who can upload translation files to craft malicious XML payloads containing external entity references.
-When parsed, these payloads enable the attacker to read arbitrary files from the server filesystem and perform server-side request forgery (SSRF) to internal services that are otherwise inaccessible externally.
-The vulnerability does not require elevated privileges or user interaction beyond authentication and file import capability.
-The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required, no user interaction, and high impact on confidentiality, with no impact on integrity or availability.
-This flaw can lead to significant data leakage and internal network mapping, which can be leveraged for further attacks.
-The vulnerability was publicly disclosed on March 12, 2026, and fixed in tolgee-platform version 3.166.3.
-No public exploits have been reported yet, but the critical severity score underscores the urgency for remediation.
+When processed by the vulnerable XML parser, these payloads enable the attacker to read arbitrary files on the server filesystem and perform server-side request forgery (SSRF) to internal services.
+The flaw does not require elevated privileges beyond authentication and does not require user interaction, making exploitation straightforward once access is gained.
+The vulnerability has a CVSS 4.0 base score of 9.3, reflecting its critical impact on confidentiality and integrity.
+The vulnerability was publicly disclosed on March 12, 2026, and fixed in version 3.166.3 of tolgee-platform.
+No known exploits have been reported in the wild yet, but the potential for data exfiltration and internal network reconnaissance is significant.
+Organizations using tolgee-platform for localization, especially those importing Android or .resx translation files, must upgrade to the patched version and audit user permissions for importing translation files to mitigate risk.

 Potential Impact